 The Japanese have worshiped the sun for a long time.
 Because Japan is an agricultural country, the sun had a very big influence when raising crops.
 The ancient emperor regarded the sun as very important.
 It is said that Hinomaru was established around the 7th century.

 When you came to Japan, please visit a convenience store.
 Various lunch boxes are sold at convenience stores.
 There are also boxed lunches like the one below.
 A red "Umeboshi" is on the white rice.
-"Umeboshi" is pickled ume fruits.
+"Umeboshi" is pickled Japanese plum.
 Japanese people call these lunch boxes "Hinomaru Bento."

 Recommended videos about the national flag of Japan